 Mr. Lipsky spent a decade at the IMF following his graduate studies at Stanford.
 His key staff assignments were helping to manage the Fund's exchange rate surveillance procedure and in analyzing developments in international capital markets.
 He also participated in negotiations with several member countries—including Brazil, the Philippines and Peru—and served as the Fund's Resident Representative in Chile during the design and implementation of key economic reforms during 1978-80.
 While still at JPMorganChase, Mr. Lipsky chaired a Financial Sector Review Group, established by former IMF Managing Director Horst Köhler, to provide the Fund with an independent perspective on the Fund's work on international capital markets.

-Mr. Lipsky currently is the Peterson Distinguished Scholar at the Kissinger Center for Global Affairs, and a Senior Fellow of the Foreign Policy Institute, both part of Johns Hopkins University’s Paul H. Nitze School of Advanced International Studies (SAIS) in Washington.
+Mr. Lipsky currently is a Senior Fellow of the Foreign Policy Institute, at Johns Hopkins University’s Paul H. Nitze School of Advanced International Studies (SAIS) in Washington.
 SAIS is one of the world’s leading graduate schools devoted to the study of international relations.
-Mr. Lipsky also serves as the Chair of the National Bureau of Economic Research (NBER), Co-Chair of the Aspen Institute’s Program on the World Economy, is the Vice Chair of the Bretton Woods Committee and of the Center for Global Development, is a member of the Advisory Board of the Stanford Institute for Economic Policy Research (SIEPR) and of the Board of Directors of the American Council on Germany.
+Mr. Lipsky also serves as the Chair of the National Bureau of Economic Research (NBER), Co-Chair of the Aspen Institute’s Program on the World Economy, is a Vice Chair of the Bretton Woods Committee and of the Center for Global Development, is a member of the Advisory Board of the Stanford Institute for Economic Policy Research (SIEPR) and of the Board of Directors of the American Council on Germany.
 Mr. Lipsky also is a Life Member of the Council on Foreign Relations.
 He received a Ph.D. in Economics from Stanford University.